mjordan/islandora_workbench_docs/docs/fields.md

 file,title,field_my_multivalued_taxonomy_field
 img001.png,Picture of cats and yarn,Cats|46
 img002.png,Picture of dogs and sticks,Dogs|Sticks
-img003.png,Picture of yarn and needles,"Yarn, Balls of"|Knitting needles
+img003.png,Picture of yarn and needles,"Yarn, Balls of|Knitting needles"
 ```
 By default, if you use a term name in your CSV data that doesn't match a term name that exists in the referenced taxonomy, Workbench will detect this when you use `--check`, warn you, and exit.
 This strict default helps prevent users from accidentally adding unwanted terms through data entry error.